michael-williamson/Giphy_Demo/README.md

 # Notes

-!!important: There are some Object properties in the Giphy API that may not contain values thus returning undefined.
+!! important: There are some Object properties in the Giphy API that may not contain values thus returning undefined.
 It is important to consider handling this possibility so that it doesn't break the app.
 One example is here: https://developers.giphy.com/docs/api/schema#image-object In the first paragraph " (Please note that some GIFs don’t have every property available.)"